codermother/Facebook-Clone/README.md

 # Facebook Clone with ReactJS

-A Facebook Clone that you can enter with your Google Account and send realtime posts.
+A Facebook Clone that you can sign in with your Google Account and send realtime posts.

 Click demo to try it by yourself!